rust-gamedev/rust-gamedev.github.io/content/news/028/index.md

 ### [BENDYWORM]

+{{ image_figure(
-![An animation of a platformer where the entire world bends around you](bendyworm.gif) _Watch out!
-The entire world bends around you!_
+    alt="An animation of a platformer where the entire world bends around you"
+    src="bendyworm.gif"
+    caption="Watch out!
+The entire world bends around you!") }}

 BENDYWORM ([GitHub][BENDYWORM-github], [Twitter][BENDYWORM-twitter]) by
 [@bauxitedev][BENDYWORM-bauxitedev] is a platformer with a twist: the entire